 Best Restaurants in Crete – Old Town Chania

 Eating at new restaurants is my favorite part of traveling!
 Especially when traveling solo!
-This ultimate Crete solo travel Guide wouldn’t be complete without these incredible restaurants!
+This ultimate Travel Guide wouldn’t be complete without these incredible restaurants!

 Maridakie Restaurant